portotype/decodeportugal.com/README.md

 ### Name an official accountant

-- Your official accountant in Portugal is called the TOC, or "Técnico Oficial de Contas".
+- Your official accountant in Portugal is called the "Contabilista Certificado".
-- In a Limited and SAs, you are required to have a TOC to operate.
+- In a Limited and SAs, you are required to have a CC to operate.
-- You can name a TOC in either of 2 moments
+- You can name a CC in either of 2 moments
     - During the company registration.
-If you do it then, then the TOC can register your company as Open for Business with Tax Authority and Social Security online.
+If you do it then, then the CC can register your company as Open for Business with Tax Authority and Social Security online.
 This option works the same wether you Register the Company Online, in a Public Registration Office or in a Notary.
-    - If you don't name a TOC during company registration, The manager of the company must go to the Tax Authority and Social Security offices, or alternatively sign a Power of Representation for the Accountant to be able to do it on his behalf.
+    - If you don't name a CC during company registration, The manager of the company must go to the Tax Authority and Social Security offices, or alternatively sign a Power of Representation for the Accountant to be able to do it on his behalf.
 - To name an official accountant, you need to provide the following information:
     - fiscal ID of you accountant (NIF);
     - Professional license of accountant ("número da Cédula Profissional");